bear-rsg/4m-association/content/articles/content/Review-Guidelines-0.md

  * To finish a review tick the *complete* box on the box and submit the form
 5. Complete the reviews by **21st June 2013**
 6. During the review make sure that the authors have made the changes you've recommended to your satisfaction, if not make a recommendation, change your comments, etc...
 title:   Things to pay attention to
-date: 2021-03-31

 When carrying out this task you should consider the: